-- Students of at least sophomore standing whose cumulative grade point average is 3.0 or better may petition for independent study or special study courses.
-In addition, permission for special study must be obtained from the appropriate academic programs or areas. - 2.
-No more than four independent study courses can be used to satisfy graduation requirements. - 3.
-No more than one independent study or special study course per session may be taken. - Independent or special study courses are restricted in satisfying concentration requirements (see elective requirements of the chosen concentration).
+1. Students of at least sophomore standing whose cumulative grade point average is 3.0 or better may petition for independent study or special study courses.
+In addition, permission for special study must be obtained from the appropriate academic programs or areas.

+- 2. No more than four independent study courses can be used to satisfy graduation requirements. - 3.
+No more than one independent study or special study course per session may be taken. - 4.
+Independent or special study courses are restricted in satisfying concentration requirements (see elective requirements of the chosen concentration on page 134).